Alyilyas/volcanic-tsunami-detection/README.md

 > \[Ilyas, A., et al. (under review).
-A statistical framework for the near real-time seismic detection of tsunami-generating volcanic flank collapses Focused on Anak krakatau.]
+A statistical framework for the near real-time seismic detection of tsunami-generating volcanic flank collapses focused on Anak krakatau.]

 ---